 While Volunteers Day ~ A Day of Gratitude is a special community experience found only here in Woodstock, New York in the Hudson Valley,

 if you would like your town to have an event like this, you are welcome to contact WAiV for advice about how to do it, or visit and see what it’s all about.

 Recently the United Way of Pekin Illinois contacted us.
 They asked to learn more about our event here in Woodstock, and held their first Volunteer Appreciation event this past June.
 They had such a successful event in their own way, they are already planning to have their 2nd Volunteer Appreciation Day in 2024.

-WOODSTOCK VOLUNTEERS DAY COMMITTEE — CELEBRATING NINETEEN YEARS OF HONORING WOODSTOCK AREA VOLUNTEERS ON AUGUST 19TH.
+WOODSTOCK VOLUNTEERS DAY COMMITTEE — CELEBRATING TWENTY YEARS OF HONORING WOODSTOCK AREA VOLUNTEERS ON AUGUST 17TH.
 NOW WORKING TO ENCOURAGE OTHER COMMUNITIES TO HONOR THE VOLUNTEERS IN THEIR LIVES.